JetBrains/amper/docs/Documentation.md

 In Android world in addition to the [debug and release build types](https://developer.android.com/build/build-variants#build-types), there exists a concept of [product flavors](https://developer.android.com/build/build-variants#product-flavors).
 Product flavor is a slight modification of the final product, e.g. with paid features or ads for a free version.
 Product flavors are also used for [white labeling](https://en.wikipedia.org/wiki/White-label_product), e.g. to add a logo or certain resources to the application without modify the code.

-To support such configurations the DSL offers a concept of _build variants_.
+To support such configurations Amper offers a concept of _build variants_.
 A build variant can have additional code, resources, override/append dependencies and settings.

 _NOTE: build variants are not yet fully implemented._